 It was obvious that the rider’s future lay in sprint events and after winning numerous junior medals Ryan headed to Loughborough University in 2014 and after winning his first senior medal - bronze in the team sprint at the British National Track Championships with Peter Mitchell and Thomas Scammell - went on to dominate the BUCS University National track championships the following May in Manchester, winning three golds.
 Ryan set a new BUCS University record for the 200-metre time trial, on his way to gold in the sprint competition; won the kilo and led Loughborough to gold in the team sprint in a new record time.

 At this stage of his career, Ryan was also driving nearly 600 miles every week between Loughborough, Lee Valley VeloPark in London and the Derby Velodrome to train before taking the decision to leave Loughborough and move to Manchester after the successful trial with GB.

 Following his impressive progress and selection as a reserve to the Rio Olympic Games team sprint squad, Ryan justified the faith shown in him in Montichiari, Italy, in July 2016 at the UEC Under-23 European Track Championships where alongside Joe Truman and Jack Carlin, Ryan won gold in the team sprint.
 In the same year he went on to add European Track Championships Silver and UCI World Cup Golds in Glasgow and Apledorn (Netherlands), all in the team sprint.

-2018 saw Ryan travel to the Gold Coast for the Commonwealth Games as part of Team England's 27-strong cycling squad where he won silver in the Men’s Team Sprint, and finished 6th in the Men’s Individual Sprint.
+Ryan has also been a key member of the England team at the Commonwealth Games.
+2018 saw Ryan travel to the Gold Coast as part of Team England's 27-strong cycling squad where he won silver in the Men’s Team Sprint, and finished 6th in the Men’s Individual Sprint.

-He continues to be focused on his dream of being selected for Tokyo 2020.
+He continues to be focused on his dream of being selected for the Tokyo Olympics.